jlevy/procdog/README.md

 strict=True
 ```

+You have any number of sections, one section per process.
+Procdog reads options from
-Procdog reads options from `~/.procdog.cfg` or `procdog.cfg` (in the same directory the `procdog` script resides).
+`~/.procdog.cfg` or `procdog.cfg` (in the same directory the `procdog` script resides).
 Any options given on the command line override those in the configuration file.
-Once you have the above
-section in your config file, you can run:
+Once you have the above section in your config file, you can run:

 ```
 $ procdog start backend